Yatin-Uppal/instasdr-internal/blog/2019-05-28-first-blog-post/index.md

 ---
 slug: test-1-blog
 title: Welcome
 description: A brief description of your blog post that will be displayed with a larger font size.
+A brief description of your blog post that will be displayed with a larger font size.
 authors: [slorber, yangshun]
 tags: [docusaurus, featured]
 ---